Realmzer/Realmzer/README.md

 # 👋 Hello I'm Realmzer or my actual name Andrew.<br><br>

 # About Me:
-<br>I'm just a new coder trying to learn python and haxe and a bit of C# and C++ I also reshade video game sprites with photoshop.
-My main programming language is Haxe I think haxe is a good starting language if you are getting into coding also python because you can do almost anything in coding with python but theres a lot less features in Haxe but you can still make some pretty cool projects other than that im good.
+<br>I'm just a new coder trying to learn python and haxe.
+I also reshade video game sprites with photoshop.
+My main programming language is Haxe.
 Also I'm not coding for you.<br><br>

 # Learning: